jaz-on/feed-to-blogroll/README.txt

 = Data Collection =
 This plugin collects and stores:
-- Feedbin API credentials (encrypted)
+- Feedbin API credentials (stored in WordPress options)
 - Blog metadata from RSS feeds
 - Synchronization logs and timestamps

 = Data Retention =
-- API credentials are stored until plugin deactivation
+- API credentials are stored until removed in settings or plugin uninstallation
 - Blog data is retained according to WordPress post lifecycle
 - Sync logs are kept for 30 days by default